R3voA3/3den-Enhanced/ENH_Changelog.md

 - Mines category was renamed to Explosives in Inventory Manager
 - Added localisation for Inventory Manager
 - Added another separator to the menu strip -> tools -> utilities folder
+- Editor Preferences are now using get3DENMissionAttribute instead of profileNamespace vars
+- Editable Objects (Zeus) would have an incorrect property name which would conflict with Dynamic Group attribute
+- Implementation for Debug Options in Eden Editor was changed

 *removed*
 - Credits GUI and all related functions